 Applicants with an unfinished Bachelor's degree

 The Bachelor's degree or equivalent must be completed well before the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2017.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2018 (to be confirmed).
 A successful applicant will, in this case, first receive a notification on conditional acceptance and later a letter of acceptance once the officially attested copy of the degree certificate has reached the University.

 Applicants must submit evidence on a good command of English for academic purposes.
 There are two ways of indicating English language proficiency: language tests and previous studies.

 We accept the following tests as proof of a good command of English:

 - TOEFL, Test of English as a Foreign Language; 90/Internet-based, 575/paper-based.
 NB: scores from TOEFL ITP/institutional testing programme are not accepted.

 - IELTS (Academic), International English Language Testing System; 6.5 with no individual score below 5.5

 - PTE (Academic), Pearson’s Test of Academic English; 62

 Please note that the language test score must be valid throughout the application period.
 This means that if the language test expires even one day before the application deadline, the applicant must take a new language test.
 Language test results are valid for two years.